01-mu/back-directory/README.md

 # back-directory (bd)

-A zsh wrapper plus a Rust core for fast, correct directory backtracking with a single-step cancel.
+A zsh/bash wrapper plus a Rust core for fast, correct directory backtracking with a single-step cancel.

 ## User guide